 Note: The only types of orders Coinigy supports right now are Limits and Stop Limits (On Premium Accounts only and up to 25 at any point).
 We don't offer any form of automatic trading.
-Advanced orders are on the way however in regards to order types such as stop loss and take profit.
-No ETA however.
+Adding more advanced orders are on the way however in regards to order types such as stop loss and take profit once we officially launch V2 of Coinigy.

 - Coinigy Stop Limit - Stop Limits placed on Coinigy are not sent to the exchange until the trigger price is met.
 Traders use Coinigy Stop Limits to avoid being outbid by automated trading bots as their order does not show up on the exchange until triggered.
 It also allows traders to place an order without having the funds available at the time of placement.